schen59/SRLab/README.md

 reconstructed_sr_image.save("test_data/babyface_sr.png", "png")

-Need to work more on performance, it will take around six minutes to reconstruct a 200*200 image to 2X its original size, and take around 36 minutes to 4X its original size.(On i7 Cpu, 8G ram)
+Need to work more on performance, it will take around 2 minutes to reconstruct a 200*200 image to 2X its original size, and take around 10 minutes to 4X its original size.(On i7 Cpu, 8G ram)